 “(i) Been employed by the same employer for at least 12 consecutive or non-consecutive months, inclusive of holiday, sick, or personal leave granted by the employer as part of its regular benefits whether such leave was paid or unpaid, in the 7 years immediately preceding the date on which the period of family or medical leave is to commence; and

   “(ii) Worked at least 1,000 hours for the employer during the 12-month period referenced in sub-subparagraph (i) of this paragraph preceding the date on which the period of family or medical leave is to commence.”.

+“(B) For leave provided under section 3a, an individual employed bay an employer for at least 30 days prior to the request for leave.”.

 (b) Section 11(b) (D.C.
 Official Code § 32-510(b)) is amended by striking the period and inserting the phrase “, except that this limitations period shall toll while a claim is pending administrative review under section 10(b).” in its place.